covid19-bh-machine-learning/master/report/paper.md

 ### Continuous distributed representations

-In the last years there have been some efforts into representing biological sequences with new paradigms, especially by following Natural Language Processing methods.
-Although more modern solutions are present in the world of NLP, like ELMo [@peters_2018_deep], BERT [@devlin_2018_bert], and so on, biological sequence representation still has much to explore [@kimothi_2016_distributed].
+Biological sequence comparison is a well established way in inferring the relatedness of various organisms and the functional role of their components.
+In the last years there have been some efforts into representing biological sequences with new paradigms, especially by following Natural Language Processing methods, with the aim to capture the most meaningful information of the original sequences.
+Although more modern solutions are present in the world of NLP, like ELMo [@peters_2018_deep], BERT [@devlin_2018_bert], and so on, biological sequence representation still has much to explore [@kimothi_2016_distributed], especially in relation to the final task which has to be solved exploiting the new representation.
 One of the most successful word embedding-based models is the word2vec model [@mikolov_2013_efficient] for generating distributed representations of words and phrases.
-Some advances have been made with standard word2vec models [@asgari_2015_continuous], both for DNA [@ng_2017_dna2vec], RNA [@yi_2020_learning] and protein [@asgari_2015_prot2vec] sequences.
-To summarize those studies, the impact of projecting sequence data on embedded spaces is likely to reduce the complexity of the algorithms needed to solve certain tasks (_e.g._ protein family classification [@asgari_2015_prot2vec]).
+Some advances have been made with its standard application [@asgari_2015_continuous], both for DNA [@ng_2017_dna2vec], RNA [@yi_2020_learning] and protein [@asgari_2015_prot2vec] sequences.
+To briefly summarize those studies, the impact of projecting sequence data on embedded spaces is likely to reduce the complexity of the algorithms needed to solve certain tasks (_e.g._ protein family classification [@asgari_2015_prot2vec]).
 Moreover, this approach is promising to represent residue-level sequence contexts for potential phosphorylation sites and demonstrate its application in both general and kinase-specific phosphorylation site predictions [@xu_2018_phoscontext2vec].

 ##TODO(missing used libraries, like gensim)

 The choice is therefore inspired by those works, with the following characteristics: